List of Formula One broadcasters: United States

 Cable television network ESPN aired Formula One races in the United States between 1984 and 1997.
 From 1998 to 2000, coverage was split between Speedvision (full live coverage) and Fox Sports Net (usually taped delayed).
 From 2001 to 2012, Speedvision (later renamed Speed) had full coverage of the championship, with select races also airing on broadcast networks (ABC in early years, CBS in 2005, Fox from 2007 to 2012).

 On 14 October 2012, NBC Sports signed a four-year deal to broadcast Formula One races in the United States.
 The majority of its coverage (including most races, and all practice/qualifying sessions) was broadcast by the pay channel NBCSN (with CNBC as an overflow channel), while four races were aired by the free-to-air NBC network per-season.
 The network also streamed additional camera feeds through its digital platforms.

 On 4 October 2017, ESPN announced that it had acquired rights to Formula One under a multi-year deal beginning in 2018.
 ESPN had previously broadcast Formula One from 1984 to 1997.
 The majority of coverage will be carried by ESPN2, but two races (Monaco, Britain) will be carried on the main ESPN channel, and three races (Canada, United States and Mexico; it would later air the Miami Grand Prix starting in 2023), as well as an afternoon encore of the Monaco Grand Prix (following its Indianapolis 500 telecast in 2018), will be broadcast free-to-air on ABC.
 Unlike the previous contract with NBC Sports, Formula One will retain over-the-top rights, ESPN will reportedly not pay a traditional rights fee, and it was originally announced that the broadcasts would rely primarily on the world feed.
 However, it was later announced that ESPN would utilize Sky Sports' coverage.
 On 22 October 2022, ESPN recently extended their deal until 2025.
-Ahead of the 2025 United States Grand Prix, Apple TV obtained five-year exclusive streaming rights to the sport from 2026 onward.
 Starting in 2023, five races will be aired on ABC, with Monaco to be aired live on the network for the first time.

+Apple TV obtained five-year exclusive streaming rights in the United States from 2026 onward.
+In February 2026, IMAX and Apple announced that the Miami, Monaco, British, Italian and United States Grands Prix would be broadcast live in IMAX theatres in the United States.
+Apple also announced that as part of a licensing deal with Netflix to bring the eighth season of Drive to Survive to the service in the United States, Netflix would also broadcast the Canadian Grand Prix alongside Apple TV.